huynhdieutuong/Nextjs-Redux/README.md

 2. Get currentUser by userId from cookie (token):

-- Call api getUserById in getInitialProps
+- Call api getUserById in Client side
 - SetCurrentUser as global state by UserContext